open/close all folders

 - The Multiple Endings seem to be connected to this.
 The optimist ending is sentimental, the pessimist ending is rational.

-- In The Order of the Stick, V's recent story arc exemplifies the dangers of both sides of this pretty well actually.
+- In The Order of the Stick, V's story arc in book 4 exemplifies the dangers of both sides of this pretty well.
 She/he pulls away from the group and emotionality (what little he/she had to start) and dives head first into repression and stoicism after the battle of Azure City.
 Eventually this leads to some pretty distressing lack of empathy, isolation, and eventually splitting of on her/his own to pursue the power needed to save the world.
 But when his/her family is suddenly threatened because of V's own past actions, her/his emotions come storming back, overwhelming his/her rationality and leading to some very distressing situations, possible Moral Event Horizon, and flirtation with permanent alignment shifting (to EVIL).

 - In Freefall, arguments for why Florence should eat the bunnies have no chance against tears.